 SA3 thanks CT4 for their LS C4-210249/S3-210812 on Identification of source PLMN-ID in SBA.

 To start with, SA3 would like to comment on the following question: "CT4 discussed whether the pSEPP (i.e. the SEPP serving the PLMN of the NFp) can determine uniquely which is the PLMN-ID of the remote PLMN".
-It is an essential part of N32 security as specified in TS 33.501 that the pSEPP can determine uniquely which is the PLMN-ID of the remote PLMN.
-Any further measures for interconnect security (like partial message protection, anti-spoofing measures based on message introspection, etc.) build on this fundamental assumption.
+It is an essential part of N32 security as specified in TS 33.501 that the pSEPP stores the remote PLMN ID of the cSEPP in its N32-f context, and could use the above remote PLMN ID to verify the PLMN-ID of a message received from the cSEPP.
 The general principle from a security point of view is that the signalling flows from different PLMNs need to be separated.
 It follows that N32-c connections need to be separate per PLMN-ID.
 As N32-f (message forwarding) connections are set up based on N32-c (control plane / management) connections, it follows that N32-f connections also are separate per PLMN-ID.

 Further, the question specifically to SA3 is: